ethereum/solidity-website/src/posts/2024-04-03-solidity-developer-survey-2023-results.md

 category: Announcements
 ---

-EDIT REMARK: We noticed a minor error in the graphical representation of popular Ethereum-specific IDEs.
+EDIT REMARK: We noticed a minor error in the graphical representation of [1] popular Ethereum-specific IDEs and [2] Sourcify usage.
 The results in this blog post and corresponding graphical data in the slide deck has been updated to reflect this rectification that represents the survey data accurately.

 We are thrilled to share with you the [Solidity Developer Survey 2023](https://blog.soliditylang.org/2023/12/08/solidity-developer-survey-2023-announcement/) results!
 In this blog post, we will be going over key insights and detailed analysis of the various sections of the survey.